 This Week was also Birthday Week, which ended up wonderful after a rough start.
 On Tuesday evening, the snow and ice came back to make things interesting.
-Our neighborhood saw a few inches of snow, and the roads iced up overnight, so I was back to the bus commute on Wednesday morning.
+Our neighborhood saw a few inches of snow, and the roads iced up overnight, so I was back … Continue reading This Week.

 Life That was quite a week, wasn’t it?
 Someone’s been busy.
 All I did was go to work, get a haircut, and try not to lose my damned mind over every New York Times app notification.
 Even my trusty Lamy 2000 fell apart.
 At least Zen … Continue reading This week.

 Life So many things were disrupted this week that I don’t know where to start.
 I’ll start with the most important: despite a health scare, Zen is okay.
 On Thursday morning, Zen started to show signs of discomfort due to constipation, and by the early afternoon … Continue reading This Week

 Life Hello from the midst of another Portland ice-pocalypse!
 FunkyPlaid and I have a fire going in the fireplace and still have power, but the sidewalks and roads are covered with ice.
 Now that I have somewhat recovered from last year’s Project 365, I thought … Continue reading This Week

 A friend asked if I would write some lines of poetry in Pilot Iroshizuku Ku-Jaku fountain pen ink but I need to break out the dSLR to capture the shading.
 Not tonight!
 Too sleepy.
 Writing from: my study in Portland, Oregon.
 Listening to: an episode … Continue reading Day 339 of Project 365: Printing practice.